Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Summary

 \section{Summary}

 We model the production of cosmogenic radioisotope $^{10}\text{Be}$ in Earth's atmosphere when the heliosphere crosses through an interstellar cold cloud.
-A cold cloud encounter compresses the heliosphere and exposes Earth to increased radiation.
-We consider a case where the heliosphere is compressed such that Earth is exposed to pristine interstellar GCRs and HEPs, and a case where Earth is exposed only to interstellar GCRs.
-Interstellar GCRs increase the $^{10}\text{Be}$ production rate by less than a factor of 2 compared to typical solar cycle variation.
-HEPs increase the global production rate by a factor of 270, almost exclusively at polar latitudes.
-This results in a globally-averaged $^{10}\text{Be}$ production rate that increases by almost a factor of 70 from typical, non-compressed heliosphere conditions if Earth is exposed to HEPs for 20\% of its annual orbit.
-The ratio of HEP to GCR exposure can vary depending on the shape of the heliosphere and the relative direction between the Sun and the cloud, though exposure to HEPs for a minority of Earth's orbit can still substantially increase $^{10}\text{Be}$ production.
+A cold-cloud encounter compresses the heliosphere and exposes Earth to increased radiation.
+We consider two cases where the heliosphere is compressed by clouds of different densities, such that Earth is exposed to pristine interstellar GCRs and HEPs.
+We then consider a case where Earth is exposed only to interstellar GCRs.
+Interstellar GCRs increase the $^{10}\text{Be}$ production rate by less than a factor of 3 compared to solar cycle variation. {Depending on the amount of heliospheric compression,} HEPs can increase the globally-averaged $^{10}\text{Be}$ production rate by a factor of 10-70 from a typical, non-compressed heliosphere.
+The ratio of HEP to GCR exposure can vary depending on the shape of the heliosphere and the relative direction between the Sun and the cloud, though exposure to HEPs for a minority of Earth's orbit substantially increases $^{10}\text{Be}$ production.